geneontology/go-annotation/specs/gpad-gpi-2-0.md

   - In GPAD, the gene product-to-term relation captured in column 3 now uses a Relations Ontology (RO) identifier instead of a text string
   - In GPAD, the Reference column, column 5, is now a single value field.
   - In GPAD, the With/From column, column 7, may contain identifiers separated by commas as well as pipes.
-  - In GPAD and GPI - anything to change about taxon id, i.e. NCBI:txid6239
+  - In GPAD and GPI - anything to change about taxon id, i.e. NCBITaxon:6239
   - In GPAD, Annotation_Extensions in column 11 use a Relation_ID, rather than a Relation_Symbol, in the Relational_Expression.
-  - GPAD Standard set of properties: ##Still need to agree on these annotation_id ("id"), "curator_name" (DC_Author), "go_evidence" (shorthand), comment
+  - GPAD Standard set of properties: ##Still need to agree on these
-  - In GPI, the entity type in column 6 is capture using an ID from the Sequence Ontology.
+  - In GPI, the entity type in column 6 is capture using an ID from the Molecular Sequence Ontology.
-  - GPI properties:  ##Still need to agree on these DB_Subset (swissprot vs tremble), Annotation_Complete (Date), slim/subset type of thing
+  - GPI properties:  ##Still need to agree on these
-  - file names: *.gpa (also accepted *.gpad) and *.gpi ##Are we just going with .gpad and .gpi?
+  - file names: \*.gpad and \*.gpi

 # Outline